wongwill86/air-tasks/README.md

 This should be avoided if possible since there is no good way to set fan-in dependencies for the listener DAG (possible but probably very hacky)

 ### Variables
-These are global variables that can be set to be made available for all tasks. see (Variables)[https://airflow.apache.org/concepts.html#variables]
+These are global variables that can be set to be made available for all tasks. see [ Variables ]( https://airflow.apache.org/concepts.html#variables )

 ### Compose File
 This file is a schedule of services necessary to start Air-tasks

 See https://github.com/wongwill86/air-tasks/blob/master/docker/docker-compose-CeleryExecutor.yml

-This is a description of all the services for (docker-compose)[https://docs.docker.com/compose/compose-file/].
+This is a description of all the services for [ docker-compose ]( https://docs.docker.com/compose/compose-file/ ).
 This file includes all the services required to start up your containers.

 #### Core Airflow Components
 ##### Postgres